 When you’re experiencing a tough time or life seems particularly difficult, what do you do to get through the hard stuff?
-Try using some of the positive coping strategies listed below.
+Try using some of the coping strategies listed below.
 They’ll help you to manage and relieve stress.

 1. Talk to someone

 Share your worries with a trusted friend, family member or health professional.
 It could take pressure off your shoulders, and they just might have some advice that you’ll find useful.
 It can be hard to open up, but we’ve got you covered.
 Try our five steps to talking to someone you trust.